 Possible IP address leaks on Android app

 In our tests, the Hotspot Shield app for Android worked most of the time.
 With that being said, we did run into one case where Hotspot said the phone was secured with an active VPN connection, but our leak testing returned our real IP address.
 We weren’t able to replicate the result, but other reviewers have also reported leaks in the Android client.

 Leaks in mobile apps are in some ways even more perilous than leaks in the desktop versions of VPNs.
-That’s because your mobile devices are out in the big, beautiful (and full of hackers) world where it will likely be exposed to far more threats than your home computer is likely to see.
+That’s because your mobile devices are out in the big, beautiful (and full of hackers) world where they will likely be exposed to far more threats than your home computer is likely to see.
 If you need an Android VPN client that will not leak, check out this list of the best Android VPNs.

 I ran speed tests for this Hotspot Shield review on a 500 Mbps connection from my location in the United States.
 Overall, the speed tests were not impressive.